Who we are

 Our resources are intended to be woven into a typical science curriculum.
 They are developed by teachers and are data- and research-driven.

-Through food, we aim to make science education more engaging, accessible, and equitable.
+Through food, we aim to make science education more engaging and accessible for all students.

 Our vision is that students appreciate and are curious about how food and science shape their lives, communities, and the world around them.
 By extension, students are empowered to use food or science in their professional or personal paths to create meaningful impact in the world.